SEQEB strike of Queensland, 1985: Representation in popular culture

 The play, The hope of the world by Errol O'Neill was produced by the Queensland Theatre Company in 1996.
 Its unspoken background is the SEQEB dispute.
 Brisbane punk band La Fetts adapted their song "We hate relatives" to become "SEQEB Scabs" in 1985.
 It played in constant rotation on underground radio in Brisbane and featured in their set at the "Festival of Electric Lights" rally in King George Square, Brisbane.
 The documentary film, Friends and enemies (1987) by Tom Zubrycki, features interviews conducted with people representing union and government points of view to the SEQEB dispute over an 8-month period.

 Andrew McGahan's 2000 novel Last Drinks is partly set against the episode in Queensland's political history.

 Legacy

 The Queensland government de-registered the Electrical Trades Union for 6 months in the State Industrial Commission, the first deregistration of a union in 40 years.
 By October 1985, the government approved new measures to widen the use of "contract and casual labor".
 The ACTU failed in their negotiations on behalf of the ETU.
 The strike had lasting impacts on both the Queensland union movement as well as nationally.
-The actions of the Bjelke-Petersen government in this dispute ultimately helped to mobilise the labour movement within Queensland and led to the Fitzgerald Inquiry into police corruption and Bjelke-Petersen's resignation in 1987.
+The actions of the Bjelke-Petersen government in this dispute have been said to have helped mobilise the labour movement within Queensland and led to the Fitzgerald Inquiry into police corruption and Bjelke-Petersen's resignation in 1987.